eckardm/work-stuff/digital-processing/appraisal.md

 ### Objects

-Click on **Objects** in the **Analysis** pane to see a report of file types and sizes and sizes.
+Click on **Objects** in the **Analysis** pane to see a report of file types and sizes and sizes extracted during the initial **Transfer** of material.
 Click **Report** to see information on file format, PRONOM PUID (clicking on this field will take you to a summary from PRONOM's technical registry), Archivematica FPR Group, number of files and size in tabular form.
 Columns can be sorted alphanumerically by clicking on the column header.

 ![Report](report.png)